andrepbo/javascript-rgb-color-view/README.md

 <br />

 ## Application
-A simple and objective way to create a RGB color change system by alternating values through sliders.
+A dynamic and objective way to create a RGB color change system by alternating values through sliders.
 Feel free to use this on your projects.

 ## Technologies used in this project:
 - [HTML](https://developer.mozilla.org/pt-BR/docs/Web/HTML)